lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **"TS_EXP_POW”(DoubleExpType, DoubleExpType)**
 Output: Double Expression
-Expression that performs pow on the first expression with the second expression being the exponent.
+Expression that performs pow on the first expression with the second expression as the exponent.

 **"TS_EXP_ATAN2”(DoubleExpType, DoubleExpType)**
 Output: Double Expression